nnebange/Docker_QAP/README.md

 Postman

 **Create a .env file in the same directory as your docker-compose.yml file:**

+NB: I kept the .env file for easing testing but it should be added to .gitignore file

 Add the following content to .env:
 ```sh
 MYSQL_ROOT_PASSWORD=secret